go-goyave/goyave/docs_src/src/guide/advanced/authentication.md

 JTW Authentication comes with two configuration entries:

-- `jwtExpiry`: the number of seconds a token is valid for.
+- `auth.jwt.expiry`: the number of seconds a token is valid for.
 Defaults to `300` (5 minutes).
-- `jwtSecret`: the secret used for the HMAC signature.
+- `auth.jwt.secret`: the secret used for the HMAC signature.
 This entry **doesn't have a default value**, you need to define it yourself.
 Use a key that is **at least 256 bits long**.

 To apply JWT protection to your routes, add the following middleware: